 The purpose of creating a standard Microsoft web framework is to create a cohesive design system that is functional, useful, and valuable to customers.
-The design system, featured for use on getmwf.com, informs how our technology looks and feels across all consumer-facing websites.
+The design system, which can be found on the closed site www.microsoft.com/en-us/mwf, informs how our technology looks and feels across all consumer-facing websites.

 Users may find our sites inconsistent and difficult to find what they are looking for.
 Microsoft websites vary greatly in usability, interface, and overall visual design and architecture.

 Microsoft.com consists of commerce as well as editorial sites.
 We needed visual and functional alignment across all sites to embody the One Microsoft concept.